karateboss/mcp_email_reader/README.md

 ## Attribution

-This software package implements the ability to read emails into a MCP enabled framework and is developed by [Safe Swiss Cloud](https://safeswisscloud.com).
+This software package implements the ability to read emails into a MCP enabled framework and is developed by karateboss.

 ## Contributing